ipeakermit/ros-turtle-demo/README.md

 For development, including editing and running code, from a separate terminal window run: docker exec -it turtle bash

+Every time you start a new shell process, you will need the command: source /opt/ros/melodic/setup.bash

 Then proceed with tutorials, for example: http://wiki.ros.org/turtlesim/Tutorials/Moving%20in%20a%20Straight%20Line